ojuuji/rb.db/docs/readme.md

 # Database Schema

-For Rebrickable tables the main rule is to import them as-is, without adding/removing/modifying any table/column names or data.
+For Rebrickable tables the main rule is to import them as-is, without adding/removing/modifying any table/column names or data (except for the purpose of data types conversion).
 Schema only enforces several constraints to ensure the database integrity and the relevance of this documentation:
 - foreign key constraints for all columns which reference other tables
 - value constraints (from `NOT NULL` to more specific whenever possible)
 - rigid typing via SQLite [STRICT tables](https://www.sqlite.org/stricttables.html)

-As to data types, schema uses only INTEGER and TEXT because of the following reasons:
+CSV format, in which original Rebrickable tables are provided, does not include types information for the stored data.
+Therefore column data types, used by the schema, are determined basing on the column content and SQLite3 specifics:
-- to avoid possible confusion, as the data types like `VARCHAR(N)` do not really imply any constraints in SQLite ([docs](https://www.sqlite.org/datatype3.html))
+- use only `INTEGER` and `TEXT` to avoid possible confusion, as the data types like `VARCHAR(N)` do not really imply any constraints in SQLite ([docs](https://www.sqlite.org/datatype3.html))
-- rigid typing allows only a few data types, so it was (fortunately) not much of a choice
+- rigid typing allows only a few data types, so the previous point was (fortunately) not much of a choice
+- use `INTEGER` values `0` and `1` for boolean columns.
+Original tables store single `t`/`f` characters (_"true"_/_"false"_) but in context of the schema `0`/`1` are more appropriate as they allow to use natural conditions like `WHERE is_trans`/`WHERE NOT(is_trans)` instead of `WHERE is_trans = 't'`/`WHERE is_trans = 'f'`
+- use `INTEGER` for columns containing id, year, quantity.
+The rest of columns are clearly text so it was not a hard guess
+- CSV has no concept of `NULL` values whereas all missing values in the Rebrickable tables semantically mean `NULL` and thus are imported this way in `rb.db`

 Schema of the [Rebrickable Tables](#rebrickable-tables) is described in the section of the same name.
 In addition to Rebrickable tables `rb.db` includes few custom tables, non-trivially generated from them.
 They are described in [Custom Tables](#custom-tables) section.

 Almost all columns in Rebrickable tables cannot be `NULL`.
 Thus this is not mentioned in the columns description, and only for nullable columns there will be explicit note about this.

-#### Note about import from CSV
+#### Note about import from CSV in SQLite3

 Original Rebrickable tables are provided in CSV format.
 SQLite [can import](https://sqlite.org/cli.html#importing_files_as_csv_or_other_formats) tables from CSV files directly.
 However it unconditionally treats empty values as empty strings ([details](https://sqlite.org/forum/forumpost/9da85fe4fc6760c4)) whereas in context of Rebrickable tables these values have to become `NULL` in database.